The Gold-Bug

 "The Gold-Bug" is a short story by American writer Edgar Allan Poe published in 1843.
-The plot follows William Legrand, who was bitten by a gold-colored bug.
+The plot follows William Legrand, who becomes fixated on an unusual gold-colored bug he has discovered.
 His servant Jupiter fears that Legrand is going insane and goes to Legrand's friend, an unnamed narrator, who agrees to visit his old friend.
 Legrand pulls the other two into an adventure after deciphering a secret message that will lead to a buried treasure.

 The story, set on Sullivan's Island, South Carolina, is often compared with Poe's "tales of ratiocination" as an early form of detective fiction.
 Poe became aware of the public's interest in secret writing in 1840 and asked readers to challenge his skills as a code-breaker.
 He took advantage of the popularity of cryptography as he was writing "The Gold-Bug", and the success of the story centers on one such cryptogram.
-Modern critics have judged the characterization of Legrand's servant Jupiter as racist, especially because of his comical dialect speech.
+Modern critics have judged the characterization of Legrand's servant Jupiter as racist, especially because of his dialect speech.